Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

 Send a moderator invite.

 Returns `{"json": {"errors": []}}` on success.
-If the user is already invited, it is treated as a success.
+If the user is already invited, nothing happens.
+The permissions won't change.

 .. csv-table:: Form data
    :header: "Field","Type (hint)","Description"